 Alpha Gamma Sigma, Established in 1922, is California's Community College Honor Society.
-The state organization schedules two conferences each year, awards thousands of dollars annually to outstanding AGS honor students and provides a forum for academic excellence, student success and community involvement on the California community college campuses.
+The state organization schedules two conferences each year, awards thousands of dollars annually to outstanding AGS honor society members and provides a forum for academic excellence, student success and community involvement on the California community college campuses.

-Eligibility is based on completing 12 or more graded college units, with a cumulative GPA of 3.0 or better.
+Eligibility for membership in the Sigma Pi Chapter at Golden West College is based on completing 12 or more graded college units at GWC, with a cumulative GPA of 3.0 or better.
 Membership is renewable each semester.
 Chapter dues and grade verification are required.
 Permanent membership is awarded to students completing 60 units, with two semesters of membership, and a cumulative GPA of 3.25 or better.
 Permanent members receive recognition on their GWC transcript and diploma and at the state level.
-All graduating members may wear a gold stole at the GWC graduation ceremony.
-The Sigma PiChapterat Golden West College recognizes academic achievement and promotes scholarship eligibility and transferability to four-year institutions.
+All graduating AGS members in good standing may wear a gold AGS stole at the GWC graduation ceremony.
+The Sigma Pi Chapter at Golden West College recognizes academic achievement and promotes scholarship eligibility and transferability to four-year institutions.

 Active AGS members practice leadership and organizational skills, initiate service programs for the campus and community, and develop networking, and interpersonal communication skills.
+Members meet weekly on campus during the fall and spring semesters.
+There are no scheduled meetings during intersession or summer.

+Students must apply for membership during the first 10 weeks of the fall or spring semester.
 Turn in AGS membership application forms, dues and grade verification to the GWC Student Activities Office.
-Visit the AGS website at www.gwc.info/ags/ or contact faculty advisor Roxie Ross at rross@gwc.cccd.edu
+Contact faculty advisor Roxie Ross at rross@gwc. cccd.edu